Icinga/icinga2/doc/19-library-reference.md

     function max(...);

 Returns the largest argument.
 A variable number of arguments can be specified.
-If no arguments are given -Infinity is returned.
+If no arguments are given, -Infinity is returned.

 ### <a id="math-min"></a> Math.min